 In-depth graphic design studio/lab working with actual clients and producing design solutions for industry.
 Student must demonstrate proficiency with digital technology systems and have a portfolio design.
+This course will facilitate the comprehensive assessment of student competencies in design-portfolio review, core curriculum exam and/or the taking of a standardized art exam, a requirement of all <<di>dit>> majors.
 May be repeated for credit up to nine hours.
-Prerequisite: ART 3324 or permission from the department chair.
+Prerequisite: ART 3315 and ART 3324 or permission from the department chair.